victorliu-sq/PaperWriting/FlashSMP.md

 ## preprocessing algorithm

 ```
-In order to initialize PRMatrix in the preprocessing phase, there are two steps: initializing the rank matrices and then initializing the PRNodes.
+In order to setup PRMatrix, two steps will be exeucted in the preprocessing phase: initializing the rank matrices and then initializing the PRNodes.

 Instead of only initializing \textit{RankMatrixW} as done in the Preprocessing Phase in Algorithm 1, here both \textit{RankMatrixW} and \textit{RankMatrixM} will be initialized using similar mechanisms.
 Once both rank matrices have been initialized, the algorithm proceeds to initialize the PRMatrices.